MoralisWeb3/docs/docs/03-authentication-api/integrations/aws-gamesparks-integration-with-unity.md

 You can see that both [access a class named _**MyWeb3GameBackendOperations**_](https://github.com/MoralisWeb3/demo-unity-moralis-aws-gamesparks/blob/93328372d004e760e8bf8a8cc3cd03cbee08d157/Assets/_Project/Scripts/AppManager.cs#L52), which is the one containing the methods to access the messages in our Amazon GameSparks game backend.

-You can find [_MyWeb3GameBackendOperations.cs_](https://github.com/MoralisWeb3/demo-unity-moralis-aws-gamesparks/blob/93328372d004e760e8bf8a8cc3cd03cbee08d157/Assets/_Project/Scripts/Amazon GameSparks/MyWeb3GameBackendOperations.cs) in _Assets --> \_Project --> Scripts --> Amazon GameSparks_:
+You can find [_MyWeb3GameBackendOperations.cs_](https://github.com/MoralisWeb3/demo-unity-moralis-aws-gamesparks/blob/93328372d004e760e8bf8a8cc3cd03cbee08d157/Assets/_Project/Scripts/GameSparks/MyWeb3GameBackendOperations.cs) in _Assets --> \_Project --> Scripts --> GameSparks_:

 ![](/img/content/14c8cab-image.webp)